 - Creates more space for pedestrians, improves access for people with disabilities, calms traffic, adds planting and allows room for sidewalk cafes

-- Accommodates local access while not accommodating through trips that have no destination in the district
+- Accommodates local access while discouraging cut through traffic that is not accessing local destinations in the district

 - Protects vulnerable areaways from heavy loads

-Yesler Way prioritizes pedestrian improvements on the north side of the street to connect to:
+Yesler Way design prioritizes pedestrian improvements on the north side of the street to connect to:

 - The ferry terminal (pedestrian crosswalk only on north side of intersection with Alaskan Way)